beling/bsuccinct-rs/ph/README.md

 use std::hash::Hash;

 pub struct Subset { // represents a subset of the given set
-    hash: fmph::Function,   // bijectively maps elements of the set to bits of the bitmap
+    hash: fmph::Function, // bijectively maps elements of the set to bits of bitmap
     bitmap: Box<[u64]> // the bit pointed by the hash for e is 1 <=> e is in the subset }